 Your Essex may be equipped with an optional security system.
-This system uses a variety of sensors and switches to guard your unit and it's contents
+This system uses a variety of sensors and switches to guard your unit and its contents.
 When armed, the system protects the entry door, the battery compartment, and the front generator area.
 There is also an impact sensor under-dash that will feel an impact in the front cab area.
 There are (2) motion sensors, one in the kitchen, and one in the bedroom.
 These sensors can be defeated if you want to arm your system while the coach is occupied.
 The switch is located on a labeled plate in the cab area, along with the valet switch.
 Consult your manual for all features of the valet switch.
 To arm the system, press the button w/ the lock symbol on it.
 You will hear one siren chirp, and the entry door will lock (if equipped).
 To disarm the system, press the button w/ the un-lock symbol.
 You should hear two siren chirps.
 If you hear more than two, your system was set off in your absence.
 The system also includes a pager that alerts you up to 2 miles away if the alarm is engaged.
 You can also remote page via the pager buttons on the dash.
-Any technical questions can be directed to Nagy FleetNet at 800/232/4479.